.

 timeline.noun,.plural.timelines

-a timeline is a line of thinking, a parallel reality one acccepts as a progression of events over time (for example, how's your life going for you so far?), such as the linear one on this Earth, but there is more, much more
+a timeline is a line of thinking in the time you think it, a parallel reality one acccepts as a progression of events over time (for example, how's your life going for you so far, negative circumstances occurring or are you on the positive, happy side?); the Earth is on alinear timeline, that is, where things happen in sequence and those events can be either positive in your experience or negative and even some of each, depending on your thinking, but there is more, much more

 time.noun,.plural.times